ahelii16/FemHealth360/README.md

 ## How To Use

-The app has been hosted on (link).
+The app has been hosted on https://femhealth.herokuapp.com/.

 To clone and run this application, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line: